In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 With this printing method, there are two different machines that are required to get the job done:

-Before getting the design onto the fabric, you have to print the design on a piece of heat-transfer paper, using a color-laser printer.
+Before getting the design onto the fabric, you have to print the design on a piece of heat-transfer paper, using a transfer printer.

-Tip: Make sure that you have enough ink before printing and choose colors that will stand out on your piece of fabric.
+Tip: Make sure that you have enough toner before printing and choose colors that will stand out on your piece of fabric.

 The heat-transfer sheet has a heat-sensitive adhesive that, when applied by a heat press, sticks onto the surface of the fabric you’re applying it on.